 - 24 points

-Indicative assessments in this unit are as follows: (1) in-training assessment; (2) end of year written examinations; (3) professional behaviour and participation assessment (PBA); and (4) MD portfolio.
+Indicative assessments in this unit are as follows: (1) in-training assessment during clinical attachments; (2) end of year written examinations; (3) professional behaviour and participation assessment (PBA); and (4) MD portfolio.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the in-training assessment, end of year written examinations, professional behaviour and participation assessment (PBA), and MD portfolio components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the in-training assessment during clinical attachments, end of year written examinations, professional behaviour and participation assessment (PBA), and MD portfolio components.